 Find the full printable recipe with specific measurements below.

 - Seasonings: Garlic powder, salt, and black pepper are all the staples of a simple seasoning.
-You can play around with whatever seasonings you like.
+Some onion powder, paprika or smoked paprika can also be added.

 - Water: The liquid used to turn the flour into a batter.
 It’s light and won’t weigh it down.